7 December Dusky Thrush still at Beeley

 You can let us know what you think or make suggestions for improvements using the feedback form.
 One or two users have reported issues with the contacts details overlaping the bird news.
 Please let me know if you have seen this problem, preferably with a screen shot, see here if you do not know how to take a screenshot

-The next Field Trip will be on THURSDAY 26 June to Clumber Park
+The next planned Field Trip will be on Wednesday 10 December to Albert Village Lake

 Birdwatchers are are asked to respect the following restrictions:

 - Willington GP: Please stay on the main tracks, do not use the gravel company roads and stay away from the water on the Canal Pit

 - Foremark Reservoir: No access at any time to the area along the dam wall or the the west side of the reservoir

 - Ambaston GP: Please stay on the public footpath

 - Drakelow NR: Please do not walk in front of the main hide